 Turn on the shower in each bathroom.
 Note temperature and water pressure.
 If pressure is low, remove and clean showerheads to see if that solves the problem.

 Inspect caulking around the shower and tub, as well as around bathroom tiles.
-Discoloration can be a sign of mold or mildew.
+Discoloration can be a sign of mold or mildew, including black mold.
 Make sure there are no holes or cracks, particularly at joints where walls, doors, and the floor meet.

 The main shut-off valve for your home’s water system will likely be under the bathroom or kitchen sink.
 Find it and turn it off to make sure it’s in good working order.
 When the valve is turned off there should be no water coming out of any of the home’s faucets.